 It may seem counter-intuitive, but strategically leaving dead ash trees standing will provide homes for innumerable plants, animals, and fungi.
 Decaying ash trees provide construction sites for cavity nests.
 Woodpeckers excavate a new nest every year, and dozens of animals will take advantage of last year’s real estate.

-Throughout the generally less flashy palette of winter, woodpeckers provide a subtle dash of color to the landscape.
-Amidst freshly fallen snow, they continue to talk about the forest to anyone that takes the time to enjoy their stories.
+When the generally less flashy palette of winter arrives, woodpeckers provide a subtle dash of color to the landscape.
+Amidst freshly fallen snow, they will continue to talk about the forest to anyone that takes the time to enjoy their stories.